 Sometimes, elements can have multiple properties with the same name.
-But (new in 1.5.0) there are ways to refer to a specific property.
+But there are ways to refer to a specific property.
 Each parameter that is 'built in' to Revit has a special 'BuiltInParameter' value, which you can find using RevitLookup, and you can use those values in PropertyWizard in place of the property name.
 Similarly, each Shared parameter has a special 'Guid' value, and you can use those values as well.
 The Guid is a long string of numbers and letters broken up by hyphens, so you need to enclose it in square brackets: